arizvisa/ida-minsc/docs/static/pythontyping.rst

 There are a number of places within this project that allow a user to display or apply a type.
 One such place where this is allowed is for a structure member.
-Although structure members in IDA contain numerous attributes one of them is the type field which can be used to assign a Pythonic type into.
+Although structure members in IDA contain numerous attributes, one of them is the type field which can be used to assign a Pythonic type into.

 As mentioned before, Pythonic types utilise the semantics of the more